 XV.
-And be it further enacted, That no Ship shall be admitted to be a Ship of any particular Country, unless she be of the Built of such Country; or have been made Prize of War to such Country; or have been forfeited to such Country under any Law of the same made for the Prevention of the Slave Trade, and condemned as such Prize or Forfeiture by a competent Court of such Country; or be British built (not having been a Prize of War from British Subjects to any other Foreign Country;) nor unless she be navigated by a Master who is a Subject of such Foreign Country, and a crew of whom Three-fourths at least are Subjects of such Country; or unless she be wholly owned by Subjects of such Country usually residing therein, or under the Dominion thereof; Provided always, that the Country of every Ship shall be deemed to include all Places which are under the same Dominion as the Place to which such Ship belongs.
+And be it further enacted, That no Ship shall be admitted to be Country to be of the Built of such Built of, or Prize to a Ship of any particular Country, unless she be of the Built of such gated by Master and been forfeited to such Country under any Law of the same made for the Seamen (Three-fourths) of the Country. and owned by ture by a competent Court of such Country; or be British built (not having been a Prize of War from British Subjects to any other Foreign Country;) nor unless she be navigated by a Master who is a Subject of such Foreign Country, and a Crew of whom Three-fourths at least are Subjects of such Country; nor unless she be wholly owned by Subjects of such Country usually residing therein, or under the Dominion thereof; Provided always, that the Country of every Ship shall be deemed to include all Places which are under the same Dominion as the Place to which such Ship belongs.

 XVI.
-And be it further enacted, That no Person shall be qualified to be a Master of a British Ship, or to be a British Seaman within the Meaning of this Act, except the natural-born Subjects of His Majesty, or Persons naturalized by any Act of Parliament, or made Denizens by Letters of Denization; or except Persons who have become British Subjects by virtue of Conquest or Cession of some newly acquired Country, and who shall have taken the Oath of Allegiance to His Majesty, or the Oath of Fidelity required by the Treaty or Capitulation by which such newly acquired Country came into His Majesty's Possessions; or Persons who shall have served on board any of His Majesty's Ships of War in Time of War for the Space of Three Years: Provided always, that the Natives of Places within the Limits of the East India Company's Charter, although under British Dominion, shall not, upon the Ground of being such Natives, be deemed to be British Seamen: Provided always, that every Ship (except Ships required to be wholly navigated by British Seamen) which shall be navigated by One British Seaman, if a British Ship, or One Seaman of the Country of such Ship, if a Foreign ship, for every Twenty Tons of the Burthen of such Ship, if a Foreign Ship, for every Twenty Tons of the Burthen of such Ship, shall be deemed to be duly navigated, although the Number of other Seamen shall exceed One-fourth of the whole Crew.
+And be it further enacted, That no Person shall be qualified to be Master and Seamen a Master of a British Ship, or to be a British Seaman within the Meaning tural born, or noturation of this Act, except the natural-born Subjects of His Majesty, or Persons lized, or Denizens, or naturalized by any Act of Parliament, or made Denizens by Letters of or Cession, or served Denization; or except Persons who have become British Subjects by virtue of Conquest or Cession, of some newly acquired Country, and who tue of Conquest or Cession of some newly acquired Country, and who shall have taken the Oath of Allegiance to His Majesty, or the Oath of Fidelity required by the Treaty or Capitulation by which such newly acquired Country came into His Majesty's Possessions; or Persons who shall have served on board any of this Majesty's Ships of War in Time of War for the Space of Three Years: Provided always, that the Natives of Places within the Limits of the East India Company's Charter, although under British Dominion, shall not, upon the Ground of being such Natives, be deemed to be British Seamen: Provided always, that every Ship (except Ships required to be wholly navigated by British Seamen) which shall be navigated by One British Seaman, if a British Ship, or One Seaman of the Country of such Ship, if a Foreign Ship, for every Twenty Tons of the Burthen of such Ship, shall be deemed to be duly navigated, although the Number of other Seamen shall exceed One-fourth of the whole Crew.

 XVII.
-Provided always, and be it further enacted, That it shall be lawful for His Majesty, by His Royal Proclamation during War, to declare that Foreigners, having served Two Years on board any of His Majesty's Ships of War, in Time of such War, shall be British Seamen within the Meaning of this Act.
+Provided always, and be it further enacted, That it shall be law-Foreigners having served Two Years on ful for His Majesty, by His Royal Proclamation during War, to declare board H. M.S. during that Foreigners, having served Two Years on board any of His Majesty's War, to be considered British Seamen.
+Ships of War, in Time of such War, shall be British Seamen within the Meaning of this Act.